PAD-Net: An Efficient Framework for Dynamic Networks: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this work, we first reveal the contradiction between the human brain and dynamic networks.
-To resolve this contradiction, we proposed the brain-inspired Cherry Hypothesis and assumed that a partially dynamic network could advance the performance and efficiency of fully dynamic networks.
-The proposed Partially Dynamic Network (PAD-Net) demonstrated the hypothesis in two representative frameworks -- Dynamic Convolution and Mixture of Experts.
-Extensive experiments on both computer vision and natural language understanding tasks show the effectiveness and efficiency of PAD-Net against fully dynamic networks, which significantly improve the performance with much fewer dynamic parameters.
-Hopefully, our proposed method could be extensively integrated with other mainstream architectures and inspire future work in efficient neural network designation and other fields.
+In this work, we first reveal parameter redundancy and high deployment costs of fully dynamic networks.
+To resolve these problems, we proposed the partially dynamic network (PAD-Net) to advance both performance and efficiency.
+PAD-Net demonstrated its superiority on MoE and DY-Conv frameworks.
+Extensive experiments on both NLP and CV tasks empirically show its effectiveness and efficiency against fully dynamic networks, significantly improving performance with much fewer dynamic parameters and less computation.
+Our proposed method could be extensively integrated with other mainstream architectures and inspire future work in efficient neural network designation and other fields.